RooshiPhakey/GreenGuruAI/README.md

-# GreenGuruAI (Essentials)
+# GreenGuruAI — with Blaze

-Minimal Next.js site with a cannabis-themed chat assistant.
-Includes:
+Next.js site for your cannabis AI assistant, now with an animated Blaze mascot.

+## What’s included
+- Animated Blaze next to the heading (file at `public/blaze.png`)
-- Quick Action buttons above the chat input
+- Quick Action buttons above the chat
-- Featured Picks section under the chat
+- Featured Picks section under the chat (swap in your affiliate links)
+- Buy Me a Coffee button (config via env var)
-- Chat API backed by OpenAI
+- OpenAI-backed chat API

 ## Quick Start
 1) `npm install`